Jing zuo: Forms of meditation

-"The Confucian transformation model starts with individual meditation and goes through personal enhancement, self-discipline, personality integrity, family integration, state governance, and reaches the excellence of universal commonwealth" ("Confucianism.").
-In order to achieve personal meditation, "one must learn to rest the energy (chu chu) in order to be stabilized (ting), be still and calm (ching), reach peace (an) and be mindful (li)" ("Confucianism.").
-To have mindful energy, one must be "ready to learn the truth and reveal the virtue (te)" ("Confucianism.").
+"The Confucian transformation model starts with individual meditation and goes through personal enhancement, self-discipline, personality integrity, family integration, state governance, and reaches the excellence of universal commonwealth".
+To achieve personal meditation, "one must learn to rest the energy (chu chu) to be stabilized (ting), be still and calm (ching), reach peace (an) and be mindful (li)".
+To have mindful energy, one must be "ready to learn the truth and reveal the virtue (te)".

 One form of meditation is personal meditation Qigong.
-Qigong is when 'one sits still and frees their own character in order to get in touch with their true or real self.' ("Confucianism.").
+Qigong is when 'one sits still and frees their own character in order to get in touch with their true or real self.'.
 Qigong "is a process of training the mind, body, and spirit with the aim of guiding ones thoughts so that they can prepare for further development.
-It aims to internalize and calm the energy (qi) and to calm the mind, body and spirit" ("Confucianism.").
-Another component is to desire and "reach a peaceful state so that one can become a thoughtful person to themselves and others" ("Confucianism.") around them through practicing qigong.
+It aims to internalize and calm the energy (qi) and to calm the mind, body and spirit".
+Another component is to desire and "reach a peaceful state so that one can become a thoughtful person to themselves and others" around them through practicing qigong.

 Another form of Confucian meditation is called Chou Won.
-"Chou means to sit and Won means to forget one's self " ("Confucianism.").
+"Chou means to sit and Won means to forget one's self ".
 The person simply sits, "lets go and allows God to work".
 (Wilson 1991).
-Chou Wong's main focus is to "detach the character from one's self and reach mental freedom" ("Confucianism.").
-This form of Confucian meditation is "important because it teaches the practitioner many things to do with one's self: self-awareness, self-enhancement, self-discipline and self-actualization as well as learning how to find the truth and create social change" ("Confucianism.").
+Chou Wong's main focus is to "detach the character from one's self and reach mental freedom".
+This form of Confucian meditation is "important because it teaches the practitioner many things to do with one's self: self-awareness, self-enhancement, self-discipline, and self-actualization as well as learning how to find the truth and create social change".

-The "mental processes aim to rejuvenate internal virtue that leads to the insight of real self-awareness and universal energy interconnection" ("Confucianism.").
-A main focus of these meditations "aim to incorporate mind, body and spirit for healing with the three main goals; disease prevention, healing, and human capacity development" ("Confucianism.").
-Confucian meditation is used as "an empowerment tool for the Confucians and their family members by teaching them stress management, personal enhancement, family integration and career development" ("Confucianism.").
+The "mental processes aim to rejuvenate internal virtue that leads to the insight of real self-awareness and universal energy interconnection".
+The main focus of these meditations is to "aim to incorporate mind, body and spirit for healing with the three main goals; disease prevention, healing, and human capacity development".
+Confucian meditation is used as "an empowerment tool for the Confucians and their family members by teaching them stress management, personal enhancement, family integration and career development".

 Influence on Confucian society

-Both schools of thought, Zhu Xi (Chu Hsi) and Wang Yang-Ming, influenced Confucian society.
+Both schools of thought, Zhu Xi and Wang Yangming, influenced Confucian society.
 Both schools edited and rewrote different aspects of Confucian volumes and texts, tried to clarify concepts and ideas of Confucianism, and helped to develop the spiritual dimension of Confucians.
-Furthermore, both saw that it was very important to try to be a moral person; developing wisdom, loyalty, filial piety, compassion for humanity, and propriety; they lead to a better moral in society in general.
+Furthermore, both saw that it was very important to try to be a moral person; developing wisdom, loyalty, filial piety, compassion for humanity, and propriety; they lead to better morals in society in general.